John Mark Dougan: Russia

-In 2017, Dougan was indicted in the USA on 21 state charges of extortion and wiretapping.
-By then, having disguised himself as a woman, Dougan had already fled, via Canada to Russia, where he had visited several times before apparently to visit women he had met online.
+In 2017, prosecutors in Palm Beach County, Florida charged Dougan with extortion and wiretapping, and issued an arrest warrant.
+By then, having once again disguised himself as a woman, Dougan had already fled, via Canada to Russia, where he had visited several times before apparently to visit women he had met online.
 After his visit to Russia, Dougan began to go by the alias BadVolf (БадВолф), a cover identity as a Russian hacker under which he published illegally tapped telephone calls and other sensitive data on the internet.
-Since living in Russia, Dougan has made a number of sensationalist claims, commonly without any supporting evidence, including telling media in 2019 that he had compromising material (including sex tapes of famous people) that he claimed came from Jeffrey Epstein, who was arrested by the Palm Beach Police in 2006.
-He claims to have been behind the cyberattack on the Democratic National Committee in July 2016, which resulted in numerous internal emails from the Democrats being published on WikiLeaks, although external sources have not verified this claim.
+Since living in Russia, Dougan has made a number of sensationalist claims, including telling media in 2019 that he had 200 hours of compromising material (including sex tapes of famous people), which he claimed came from Jeffrey Epstein, who was arrested by the Palm Beach Police in 2006.
+As of 2026 Dougan has yet to release any of his Epstein material.
+Dougan has also claimed to have been behind the cyberattack on the Democratic National Committee in July 2016, which resulted in numerous internal emails from the Democrats and Hillary Clinton being published on WikiLeaks, although external sources have not verified this claim.

 In Russia, Dougan is said to have worked with the military intelligence agency GRU and propagandist Aleksandr Dugin, attempting to influence elections in Europe and the United States.
 He was reportedly involved in the distribution of deepfakes and AI-generated videos to damage Kamala Harris in the 2024 United States presidential election.
 In 2024, Dougan was directly connected to over 150 websites which spread pro-Kremlin propaganda, conspiracy theories and disinformation, with the websites disguised as local news and often containing AI-generated content.
-In 2024 Eliot Higgins of Bellingcat exposed Dougan for having created a fake news website to make fabricated claims of sexual impropriety against pro-Russian British journalist Graham Phillips, with Higgins speculating this was likely a personal vendetta from Dougan.
+In 2024, Eliot Higgins of Bellingcat exposed Dougan for having created a fake news website to make fabricated claims of sexual impropriety against pro-Russian British journalist Graham Phillips, with Higgins speculating this was likely a personal vendetta from Dougan.

-In 2025 Dougan created over 100 German-language AI-generated websites to try to influence the 2025 German federal election, and was again exposed for doing so.
+In mid-2025, Dougan created over 100 German-language AI-generated websites to try to influence the 2025 German federal election, and was again exposed for doing so.
 Dougan was also linked with attempts to influence the 2025 Moldovan parliamentary election by orchestrating a disinformation campaign across social media, including circulating false claims such as pro-European Moldovan President Maia Sandu taking bribes, and (Sandu) having spent money to acquire sperm from Hollywood celebrities.
 When Dougan was confronted with allegations of his involvement in yet another disinformation campaign, he stated: “I have no idea what you’re talking about.
 Moldova?
 Where is that?
-I thought it was a fictitious country in one of those romance Hallmark movies…”
+I thought it was a fictitious country in one of those romance Hallmark movies…” In late 2025 Dougan, was again exposed, this time linked to a scheme which cloned French news websites, attempting to make the fake sites look like the original.